BioBoost/object-oriented-programming-using-java/12_methods/readme.md

 Calling a method is not that hard.
 Actually you have already called a couple of methods without realizing it.
 To call a method you need to state it's name, supply the correct arguments and place parentheses around those arguments.
 Last but not least you need to place a semicolon `;` at the end.

 Important to note is that **methods are most of the time called on objects**.
-This means that we request an action from an object.
-This course will introduce some exceptions to this later.
+This means that an action is requested from that object.

 ### The println method